Town Hall cottages

 In employment John was also a tailor while Thomas junior was a miner.

 Subsequently the family grew and moved into Albion Place, thence into the Market Place while the 1861 census shows them in South Street, at the location suggested by Adeline.
+The family remained in this area for many years but moved into Burr Lane in the early 1880’s.

-Whilst trading in South Street, Thomas and Elizabeth seem to have supplemented the family income by selling groceries.
+Whilst trading in South Street, Thomas senior and Elizabeth seem to have supplemented the family income by selling groceries.

 One Saturday morning in 1872 Elizabeth was in a back room folding clothes when she heard someone at the shop-door.
 She looked through into the shop and saw a stranger lean over the counter, take a loaf out of the window and leave the shop.
 She followed him out, shouting ‘Police’, and overtook him in the street, just as he was tucking into the bread.
 Grabbing his jacket, she challenged him and asked why he had stolen a loaf.